 With her husband, Zen teacher and lawyer Michael Mugaku Zimmerman, she established Two Arrows Zen, a center for the study and practice of Zen.
 They maintain two facilities – an urban center in downtown Salt Lake City, and a rural retreat center in the red rocks of Southern Utah where traditional Zen meditation is joined with nature-based practices and shamanic disciplines.

 With extraordinary depth and insight, Diane encourages us to consciously evolve beyond old and limited ideas of who we are so that we might discover our own unique expression of wisdom and of compassion in this time.
-She is the author of Everything is Workable, published by Shambhala Press, and a contributor to Harvard Business Review.
-Her newest book The Zen of You and Me, also by Shambhala Press, will be released in March 2017.
+She is the author of Everything is Workable, a Zen Approach to Conflict Resolution, and The Zen of You and me, both published by Shambhala Press, and a contributor to Harvard Business Review.
+Her most recent book, co-authored with Gabriel Wilson and Kimberly Loh: Compassionate Conversations: How to Speak and Listen from the Heart.

 In this short video clip below, Diane Musho Hamilton shares her wisdom about how emotional maturity increases alongside our willingness to feel our own difficult emotions such …